talesmateus123/filadelfia-store-mobile-spring/README.md

 ### Phase 3: Search Functionality (Priority: Medium)
 - [ ] **3.1 Implement Search Bar in All Flows** (6-8 hours)
+  - [ ] Implement imageUrl treatment, handling and saving these files
   - [ ] Add search endpoints for Products
   - [ ] Add search endpoints for Categories
   - [ ] Add search endpoints for Users